Contact our experts today

 We do not sell your Personal Information to third parties.

-BlueReg keeps your Personal Data for the time necessary to fulfill the purposes for which it was collected.
+BlueReg keeps your Personal Data for the time necessary to fulfil the purposes for which it was collected.
 We retain your Personal Information for three (3) years after we have terminated our relationship with you.
 However, in some cases, your Personal Information may be retained longer, for example in the event of litigation, or to comply with our accounting, legal or regulatory obligations.
 In any case, this data is destroyed or anonymised once the said purposes have been fulfilled.
 Anonymisation is a protection mechanism that aims to irreversibly transform Personal Data so that they can no longer identify the person concerned.

 BlueReg is committed to ensuring the protection of your Personal Data from the design of our products, services, sites and applications.
-We use technical and organizational measures appropriate to the sensitivity of your Personal Information.
+We use technical and organisational measures appropriate to the sensitivity of your Personal Information.
 We protect them against any malicious intrusion, loss, alteration or disclosure to third parties or unauthorized persons.
 Your data transfers are encrypted using the Secure Socket Layer (SSL) protocol.
 However, despite our best efforts to ensure that your Personal Data is kept in a secure environment, we cannot fully protect against the risk of hacking or illegal disclosure of your data.

 We take steps to limit intrusive and malicious actions.
 In the event of a data breach involving your Personal Data, we will notify the CNIL of the breach as soon as possible, and if possible no later than 72 hours after becoming aware of it.
 When such a breach is likely to create a high risk to your rights and freedoms, we will inform you of the data breach as soon as possible.
 Our employees are aware of the processing of Personal Data made available to them in the context of their duties and are required to comply with the internal rules developed by BlueReg in accordance with applicable European and national regulations.